rjournal/rjtools/README.md

 <!-- badges: end -->

-The goal of rjtools is to make it easier for AUTHORS of R Journal articles to start a new paper, and to check their paper is in suitable condition to submit.
+The goal of rjtools is to make it easier for AUTHORS of R Journal articles to

+1. create a new paper from a template that will produce both html and pdf versions in the formt needed by the journal, and
+2. to run various checks on their paper, that it satisfies various requirements, in preparation for submitting it to the journal.

 ## Installation